“All Is Ash or the Light Shining Through It”

 “Anything useful?”
 Rory withdrew to a safe distance.

 “Given that he’s already dead, probably not.
-I could tell you some of his phenotypic and hereditary characteristics, but none of that’s overly helpful under the circumstances.”
+I could tell you some of his phenotypic and hereditary characteristics, but none of that’s all that helpful under the circumstances.”

 “You analyzed his DNA?”
-Rory raised an eyebrow, impressed.
+Rory raised his eyebrows.